 Bristow wrote his Symphony no. 2 (the "Jullien") in 1853.
 It is a substantial work in four movements, scored for the standard orchestra of the early nineteenth century, and strongly influenced by the personal styles of Beethoven and Mendelssohn (whose works were performed regularly by the Philharmonic Society).
 The symphony is skillfully crafted, melodious, and an intrinsically worthy work of musical artistry.
 It was named to honor the French conductor Louis Jullien, who visited the United States in 1853-54 with an unparalleled orchestra.
 While in the United States Jullien both commissioned and performed American works (including this symphony); his support served as the catalyst for the Fry/Willis battle.
 The introductory essay to this MUSA volume examines Bristow's career, the composition of orchestral music in America at mid-century, and Jullien's role in the musical battle; the edition makes available for the first time an important work that has been undeservedly forgotten for over 150 years.

-A performance of the symphony at the San Francisco Conservatory of Music in conjunction with the 2011 meeting of the American Musicological Society.
+Watch on YouTube a performance of the symphony at the San Francisco Conservatory of Music in conjunction with the 2011 meeting of the American Musicological Society.
 The performance was preceded by introductory remarks by editor Katherine K. Preston.

 Shadle, Douglas.
 Review of Bristow’s Symphony No. 2 in D Minor, op.
 24 (“Jullien”), by George Frederick Bristow.
 Edited by Katherine K. Preston.
 Notes 70, no. 1 (2013): 176-180.

 Urrows, David Francis.
 Review of Bristow’s Symphony No. 2 in D Minor, op.
 24 (“Jullien”), by George Frederick Bristow.
 Edited by Katherine K. Preston.
 Journal of the Society for American Music 7, no. 3 (2013): 322-329.